zarr-developers/governance/CORE_DEV_GUIDE.md

 Core developers are expected to make regular contributions to the project.
 Core developers can choose to become emeritus core developers and suspend their approval and voting rights until they become active again.
-If a core developer becomes inactive in the project for a period of one year, they may be removed by core developer team with a two-thirds majority vote.
+If a core developer becomes inactive in the project for a period of one year, they may be removed or classified as emeritus by the core developer team with a majority vote vote.

 ## Contribute To This Guide!